jclaggett/anascript/README.md

 # Labeled, Structured Notation

-A notation for expressing data structures and is a superset of JSON.
+A notation for expressing data structures and a superset of JSON.
 The novel idea is to generalize the concept of a 'label' found in JSON objects using a `:` (e.g., `"label": true`) to be made available in all data structures.
 The goal is to define a Lisp based configuration language that would act as a JSON+